-Last May, more than 300 OHSU staff, faculty and students at OHSU and community partners gathered for the first Diversity and Inclusion Awards recognition event, held at the Portland Art Museum.
+In May 2013, more than 300 OHSU staff, faculty and students at OHSU and community partners gathered for the first Diversity and Inclusion Awards recognition event, held at the Portland Art Museum.
 The event celebrated exceptional and exemplary work of members of the OHSU community in advancing the values of diversity, inclusion and equity across the university, and among the greater community.

 Profiled below are the people and teams honored with the 2013 Diversity and Inclusion Awards.
 Click to see photos from the awards event.

 Connie Nguyen-Truong has an extensive background in community engagement and service for underserved communities.
 She served as the Principal Investigator for the comprehensive. multi-year Vietnamese Women’s Health Project, a study of disparities in cervical cancer screening rates among Vietnamese American women.